MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

     ![Stop button](../media/create-web-desktop-flow/stop-button.png "Stop button" )

-1. Select the **Run current test** button from the top left side of the screen to see the UI flow you just created run.
+1. Select the **Run current test** button from the top left side of the screen to see the Selenium IDE flow you just created run.

     ![Run current test](../media/create-web-desktop-flow/run-test.png "Run current test")

    >[!TIP]
    >You can set the wait time between steps to slow the local playback for testing.
-This setting is for testing purposes only and has no impact when your UI flow is deployed.
+This setting is for testing purposes only and has no impact when your Selenium IDE is deployed.

 1. Select the **Save project** button in the top right of the Selenium IDE.
 This closes, and then uploads the project.